On Unitary Monodromy of Second-Order Ordinary Differential Equations: Background on Unitary Monodromy

 \section{Background on Unitary Monodromy}

-We give a brief background on the central topics necessary for our analysis below.
-In particular, we briefly introduce the notions of monodromy groups and unitarity, and we outline how they apply to archetypal complex differential equations.
+We give a brief background on the central topics necessary for our analysis.
+In particular, we briefly introduce the fundamentals of monodromy groups and unitarity, and we outline how they apply to the Heun and Darboux equations.